forcedotcom/salesforcedx-vscode/docs/articles/lwc/localdev.md

 ## Installation

-1. Open a new terminal window and run the following command to install the Local Development Server.
+1. Open a new terminal window and run the following command to install the local development server.

 ```sh
 sfdx plugins:install lwc-dev-server
 ```

-2. Check for updates to the Local Development Server.
+2. Check for updates to the local development server.

 ```sh
 sfdx plugins:update